-He visited his general practitioner (GP) on 4 December 2006 presenting with symptoms including an inability to complete sentences, disorientation, lack of motivation and memory lapses.
+- He visited his general practitioner (GP) on 4 December 2006 presenting with symptoms including an inability to complete sentences, disorientation, lack of motivation and memory lapses. - He undertook a CT scan later that day on the GP's instruction the result was the identification of a 6cm lesion.